kyma-project/btp-manager/README.md

 ## Installation

-To enable the SAP BTP Operator module from the latest release, you must install BTP Manager and the SAP BTP service operator.
-For installation instructions, see [Install the SAP BTP Operator module](./docs/user/tutorials/04-30-install-module.md)
+To enable the SAP BTP Operator module from the latest release, you must install BTP Manager.
+For installation instructions, see [Install the SAP BTP Operator module](./docs/user/tutorials/04-30-install-module.md).

 ## Usage